Updated: Mar 11, 2022

 Construction industry development is a deliberate and managed process to improve the capacity and effectiveness of the construction industry to meet the national economic demand for building and civil engineering products and to support sustained national economic and social development objectives.
 Construction industry development promotes:

-Optimization of the role of all participants and stakeholders through process, technological, institutional enhancement and through appropriate human resource development
+Optimization of the role of all participants and stakeholders through the process, technological, institutional enhancement, and appropriate human resource development

 To realize the goals and objectives for the construction industry, it is important to develop authentic leaders and followers to set the vision for improving the construction industry’s performance by enhancing its capacity and capability in each country concerned.
 Many paradigms for leadership have been developed.
 Certain frameworks for formulating interventions that can be used to develop leaders have been proposed.
 Leadership is critical to construction projects, management of such enterprises, and industry development as a whole.